fernandoapem/Flix/README.md

 Describe any challenges encountered while building the app.

+-Implementing the Search Bar Feature

+-Initially working with the Collection View

+-Ensuring the highlight selection when a cell is tapped dissipates after it's either selected or not longer tapped

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.